codito/vsts-deploy-guide/docs/index.md

 ## Where Next?

-Congrats on creating your first Deployment pipeline!
+Congrats on creating your first Deployment workflow!
 Move onto the [concepts][] section to understand more.

-Usual legalese, this doc is unofficial.
-The official docs are here:
-[http://aka.ms/rmpreview](http://aka.ms/rmpreview).
-This website or contents are not associated with (nor endorsed by) Microsoft in any way.

 [concepts]: /concepts
 [target-machines]: /target-machines